A Message on Planned Giving from the Rector, the Rev. Susan R. Sowers

 When you make a bequest or contribution of any size to St. Christopher’s, either in your will or via a trust agreement, you will become a member of the St. Christopher’s Legacy Society.
 With your permission, the Church will recognize all parishioners who have made a provision for the church as part of their estate plan.
 The amount is always confidential.

 A member of our Planned Giving Committee can help you learn more about planned giving.

-Planned Giving Committee Members
+Legacy Giving Committee Members

 You should always consult with your financial advisor and attorney.

 Your Next Steps

 While gifts of all amounts are needed and welcome, given the need for long term funding, a minimum amount has been established to endow a named fund.
 These named funds should be of an amount adequate to provide for long term or perpetual contributions to the Church’s needs and missions.
 To support these long term needs, the Vestry has established a minimum commitment of $100,000, to allow for a separate endowed and named fund.
 The endower may work with the Church to determine the specified purpose to which the principal and income from the endowment may be applied.
 At the direction of the donor, these larger gifts may be added to existing funds or the General Endowment Fund.
 We invite anyone considering creating an endowed fund to work with the Church to determine the use of the principal and income.
 The only guideline that applies is that the fund must be consistent with the Christian mission and values of St. Christopher’s.